 Open the Gruntfile.js file in the editor and set the breakpoints in it where necessary.

 To start a debugging session, select the required debug configuration from the list on the main toolbar and click next to the list or selectfrom the main menu.

-To run a Grunt task as a Before-Launch task
+Run a Grunt task as a before-Launch task

 Open the Run/debug configurations dialog dialog by selecting from the main menu, and select the required configuration from the list or create it anew by clicking and choosing the relevant run configuration type.

 In the dialog that opens, click in the Before launch area and choose Run Grunt task from the list.

 In the Grunt task dialog that opens, specify the Gruntfile.js where the required task is defined, select the task to execute, and specify the arguments to pass to the Grunt tool.

 Specify the location of the Node.js interpreter, the parameters to pass to it, and the path to the grunt-cli package.